quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 version with knowledge of the versions the server supports.
-That is, the client would have selected the same version if it received a Version Negotiation packet that listed the versions in the server's Available Versions field, plus the negotiated version.
+That is, the client would have selected the same version if it received a Version Negotiation packet that listed the versions in the server's Available Versions field, plus the Negotiated Version.
 If the client would have selected a different version, the client MUST close the connection with a version negotiation error.
 In particular, if the client reacted to a Version Negotiation packet and the server's Available Versions field is empty, the client MUST close the connection